mevry/get-usajobs/README.md

 ### API Key

 The cmdlets that require an API key will look to `$Global:ApiKey` if one isn't provided, so you can assign the key to `$ApiKey` in your session and not provide it each time.
+If you want a more secure solution to load your API key, you can use the strategy [here](https://adamtheautomator.com/powershell-encrypt-password/).

 ### Find a job